Prince Pückler’s Gardens

 is my heart.

-All three of the large landscape parks that the Prince designed during his lifetime can be experienced again today in their original splendour and can be visited free of charge.
+All three large landscape parks that the Prince designed during his lifetime can be experienced again today in their original splendour and can be visited free of charge.

-• The exhibition in Schloss Muskau is very interactive and attractively designed.
-This includes a play, the opportunity to write a love letter and a family tree as a video.
-Our highlight was the unique journey through Pückler's book “Andeutungen über Landschaftsgärtnerei (Hints on Landscape Gardening)”.
+- The exhibition in Schloss Muskau is very interactive and attractively designed.
+It includes a short play, the opportunity to write a love letter as well as Pückler’s family tree as a fun short film.
+Our highlight was the unique journey through Pückler’s book “Andeutungen über Landschaftsgärtnerei (Hints on Landscape Gardening)”.